rollator3000/BWM-Article/README.md

     - Impute the missing values in the train-set with the TOBMI-Imputation method
     - Remove all blocks from the imputed data that are not available in the test-set
     - Train a RF on the remaining train-set
-    - Use this RF to predict on the test-set then & collect common metrics (AUC, Accuracy, Precision, Recall, ...)
+    - Use this RF to predict on the test-set then & collect common metrics
     - Results of the evaluation are stored in 'Docs/Evaluation_Results/IMP_Approach'

 #### [6] 05_Blockwise_Approach.R
     - Evaluate the Blockmwise approach on the data with BWM
     - Fit a RF seperatly on each block that train- & test-set have in common
     - Evaluate each RF internally with the oob-AUC
     - Predict on the test-set, by creating a weighted average of the predicitons from the block-wise fitted RFs
     - Use the oob-AUC for weighting the predicitons of the block-wise fitted RFs
-    - Based on predicted & true classes, calculate common metrics (AUC, Accuracy, Precision, Recall, ...)
+    - Based on predicted & true classes, calculate common metrics
     - Results of the evaluation are stored in 'Docs/Evaluation_Results/BW_Approach'

 #### [7] 06_check_eval_results.R